To win an election, every candidate needs to build a large base of support.

 Are you 100% in favor of me running for elected office in this upcoming election?

 If the answer “Yes,” congratulations.
-You’ve already got the most important supporter committed to your campaign.
+You’ve already have the most important supporter committed to your candidacy.

-If the answer is “I don’t know,” then the two of you need to sit down and figure that out really fast.
+If the answer is “I don’t know,” then the two of you need to sit down and figure that out fast.

 But if the answer to that question is “No,” you probably shouldn’t be running.
 At least not now.